reinalim/MechaCar_Statistical_Analysis_/README.md

 We will need information about our competitors' products in order to design a statistical study on how the MechaCar performs against the competition

 - What metric or metrics are you going to test?
+The metrics will be used to test to increase the consumer interest are cost, city/highway fuel efficiency, hourse power, safty rating and maintenance cost.

 - What is the null hypothesis or alternative hypothesis?

 The null hypothesis tells there is no difference between a sample mean and population mean.
-The alternative hypothesis is opposite to the null pypothesis,
+The alternative hypothesis is opposite to the null pypothesis.

 - What statistical test would you use to test the hypothesis?
 And why?